alexzaitsev/weatherapp-kotlin/README.md

 #### Architecture
 Clean Architecture.
-The app is divided into the next modules: app (view layer), domain (business logic layer), data (data layer).
+The app is divided into the next modules: app (view layer), domain (business logic layer), data, data-api (data layer), entity (shared business logic, in the scope of this app some models only).

 #### Dependency Injection tool
 Koin